where: M and A are arbitrary

 subjectively determined to develop a weighting function that

-(1) focused on hourly average concentrations as low as 0.04
+(1) focused on hourly average concentrations at 0.04 ppm

-an equal weighting of 1 for hourly average concentrations at
+had an equal weighting of 1 for hourly average concentrations

 The name for the W126 exposure